Sphinkie/Geometrik/README.md

 # Credits

-Initial creator of Geodesic : Richard J. Bono - GNU licence (1995-2002) Reference : http://mathforum.org/library/view/8321.html
+Initial creator of Geodesic : Richard J. Bono - GNU licence (1995-2002)
+Reference : http://mathforum.org/library/view/8321.html

-## licence
+## Licence

 	Copyright (C) 1995 - 2002 Richard J. Bono
 	This program is free software; you can redistribute it and/or modify